Sjord/Sjord.github.io/_posts/2020-04-06-combine-two-word-lists-for-cracking-passwords.md

 ## join shell utility

 The shell command `join` can also combine word lists.
 However, it is meant for joining files on a certain key.
 If you have two files with tab-separated tabular data, it can perform something similar to a SQL join.
-However, we don't have a key, and several tricks are needed to perform the more simpler combination we are after.
+However, we don't have a key, and several tricks are needed to perform the simpler combination we are after.

 First, we want to join all lines, no matter what the key value is.
 To do this, we tell `join` to use a non-existing key; since the value of a non-existing key is always empty, all lines match.
 The option `-j 2` uses the second column, which presumably doesn't exist.